Wyanokie High Point Loop from the New Weis Center

 Turn right after crossing the footbridge and proceed ahead for about 100 feet.
 To the left is the Blue Mine, filled with muddy water.
 This mine, named for the dark blue color of its ore, was discovered by Peter Hasenclever about 1765 and was worked extensively in the 1800s.
 A large concrete pad at the entrance to the mine, with protruding iron rods, once served as a base for steam-operated equipment.

 Go back to the footbridge (do not recross it).
 Just beyond, the teal-diamond-blazed Highlands Trail diverges to the right, but you should continue ahead on the joint Mine/Wyanokie Circular Trails, which follow a rocky woods road.
 Bear left at a fork and continue ahead for about a quarter of a mile until the two trails separate.
 Here, you should turn right and follow the yellow-on-white blazes of the Mine Trail, which climbs on a narrow woods road, once used to access the Roomy Mine.
-At the top of a rather steep pitch, the Mine Trail turns sharply right, but you should continue ahead on the orange-blazed Roomy Mine Trail (following the sign to the "mine").
+At the top of a rather steep pitch, the Mine Trail bears right, but you should bear left to continue on the orange-blazed Roomy Mine Trail.

 At the top of the rise, the entrance to the Roomy Mine is on the right.
 Named for Benjamin Roome, a local land surveyor, the mine was opened shortly after 1840 and worked until 1857.
-The mine shaft extends about 60 feet into the hillside, but it is presently closed to the public.
+The mine shaft extends about 60 feet into the hillside.
+The mine is closed to the public in the fall and winter to protect hibernating bats, but it is open from April 15th to September 15th.
+To enter the mine, one first must crawl into an antechamber, but the mine shaft itself is over six feet high.
+Make sure to bring along a flashlight or headlamp!

 Continue to follow the orange blazes of the Roomy Mine Trail along the mine road.
 Soon, the trail bears right onto another road (the red-on-white-blazed Wyanokie Circular Trail ends here).
-A short distance ahead, at a huge boulder, turn left and continue to follow the Roomy Mine Trail, which climbs over a rise and passes interesting rock outcrops.
+After climbing a little, turn left at a huge boulder and continue to follow the Roomy Mine Trail, which climbs over a rise and passes interesting rock outcrops.

 After a jog to the right, the trail crosses Blue Mine Brook above a waterfall, turns right and briefly follows the brook, then turns left, away from the brook.
 The trail parallels a rocky escarpment on the right and continues to a junction with the yellow-on-white-blazed Mine Trail.
 Here, the Roomy Mine Trail ends, and you should turn right onto the Mine Trail.
 The trail is level at first, then climbs steadily.
 Near the top, you'll pass some interesting jumbled boulders and rock outcrops on the right.